 In an article about choosing skydiving equipment, Bill Booth (USA, inventor of not less than the hand deploy, 3-ring release and all-on-the-back harness design) states: "So many fatalities occur because of decisions jumpers make before even getting in the airplane".
 In other words: fail to plan, plan to fail.

 Our body is fragile, only a 20km/h shock against a wall does not forgive.
 Our marvelous brain is fragile too, so easily fooled by false all right feelings until it is too late.
 Let us not only agree with "accidents can happen to us too", but accept it deeply and take it into account to change our behaviour.
 It is an essential step to become still safer.
 Flying is a miracle, but life is still a greater miracle.
 Even the best run out of luck sometimes.
-Let us forget luck.
+Let us leave luck in peace.